No booking fees on the app

 London Paddington to Newport (South Wales) train timetable

-Journey from London Paddington to Newport (South Wales) on the fastest train in 1h 33m, usually 1h 39m.
-Every day, 29 trains leave from London Paddington, starting at 05:23 and ending at 23:32.
-During Off-Peak Times from 09:30 on weekdays, enjoy a quieter and less crowded journey.
-Get real-time updates on train schedules, delays, and cancellations.
-Save time, effort, and money with us.
+From London Paddington to Newport (South Wales), take the fastest train in 1h 29m, typically 1h 38m.
+Daily, 36 trains depart from London Paddington, with the first at 05:23 and the last at 23:32.
+During Off-Peak times starting at 09:30 on weekdays, enjoy a quieter space with fewer people.
+Check real-time updates for train times, delays, and cancellations.
+We save you time, effort, and money.

 | Departs | Arrives | Operator | ||